Hey there, quick question.

 On this scale, here’s what happens:

-- What’s more?
-Her sales-led content fosters top of the funnel demand and sparks curiosity about the brand (Gong) she’s working for.
+2. What’s more?
+Her content fosters top-of-the-funnel demand and sparks curiosity about the brand (Gong) she’s working for.
 Case in point, me!
 I had no idea about Gong 2 years ago, and incidentally, discovered the brand through Sarah’s profile.

-- She gets inbound demo requests in her DMs, pitches for webinar & other collaborations.
+3. She gets inbound demo requests in her DMs.

 Reiterating: Once you establish yourself as a thought leader/subject matter expert for your target audience, the possibilities are endless.